-When electromagnetic coil is de-energized, spring pressure returns movable contact to normally closed position.
-The resistor or diode is connected in parallel with electromagnetic coil within relay, and helps to dissipate voltage spikes produced when coil is de-energized.
+When electromagnetic coil is de-energized, spring pressure returns movable contact to the normally closed position.
+The resistor or diode is connected in parallel with electromagnetic coil within relay and helps to dissipate voltage spikes produced when the coil is de-energized.

 Power supply to the relay